Dividend - frequently asked questions

 What changes have been made to the way dividends are taxed?

 With effect from 6th April 2016 the 10% tax credit on dividends has been replaced with an individual annual tax free allowance of £5,000 across all dividend income, above which there is a tax liability.
+For the 2018/2019 tax year, this allowance has reduced to £2,000.
 For further information, please visit the HMRC.gov.uk website or view this publication released by HMRC.
 For queries about your own tax position, please speak to an independent tax advisor.

 Why haven't I received a dividend confirmation at the time my dividend was paid?